 This is awesome if your students are doing a research project and close a website that has some really good information.

-(It’s also awesome for teachers because who hasn’t accidentally closed a tab.)
+(It’s also awesome for teachers.
+Who hasn’t accidentally closed a tab!)

 And, if you have a student “accidentally” close a tab that they shouldn’t have been on just as the teacher gets close by, no worries!
 You can help them re-open that page so we can all see what we were working on… (or not working on.
 You know.)